-$5million has been allocated to Everymind and Black Dog Institute for the establishment of a Centre for Research Excellence in the Prevention of Anxiety and Depression.
+$5million has been allocated to Everymind and Black Dog Institute for the establishment of The Prevention Hub - an integrated research initiative for the prevention of anxiety and depression.

 Mental disorders are the main causes of non-fatal disability across the world, resulting in significant social, health and economic costs.